datahub-project/datahub/metadata-jobs/mae-consumer-job/README.md

 ## Pre-requisites
 * You need to have [JDK8](https://www.oracle.com/java/technologies/jdk8-downloads.html)
-installed on your machine to be able to build `Data Hub GMS`.
+installed on your machine to be able to build `DataHub GMS`.

 ## Build
 `MAE Consumer Job` is already built as part of top level build: